 A comprehensive preclinical in vivo data set supports this switch in the clinical development of the TriMix technology for an in vivo product.
 In vivo products are more convenient, as they do not require the extraction of cells from the body of individual patients, implying 'personalised medicine'.
 Instead, in vivo products can be produced in the lab and made available as an off-the-shelf, injectable product.

-The proceeds of the EUR 24 million Series A financing will be primarily used for the development of this injectable product which will be studied in patients with advanced melanoma and triple negative breast cancer.
+The proceeds of the EUR 24 million Series A financing will be primarily used for the development of this injectable product which will be studied in patients with advanced melanoma and breast cancer.